uc-cdis/gen3-helm/docs/external_secrets.md

 You can paste the Iam access key and secret access key in the `.Values.secrets.awsAccessKeyId`/`.Values.secrets.awsSecretAccessKey` fields in the values.yaml file for the chart(s) you would like to use external secrets for.

+If you are deploying external secrets with the Gen3 umbrella chart, you can utilize a local secret to avoid pasting credentials in the values.yaml file.
+Just set `.global.aws.useLocalSecret.enabled` to true and supply your secret name.

 Please note that only some Helm charts are compatible with External Secrets currently.
 We hope to expand this functionality in the future.
 If a chart is able to use External Secrets, you can see a `.Values.externalSecrets` section in the values.yaml file.

 ## How External Secrets Works.